espressif/esp-idf/docs/api-guides/freertos-smp.rst

 ``NULL`` pointer as the deletion call back.
 This results in the selected Thread Local Storage Pointer to have no deletion call back.

+In IDF the FreeRTOS thread local storage at index 0 is reserved and is used to implement the pthreads API thread local storage (pthread_getspecific() & pthread_setspecific()).
+Other indexes can be used for any purpose, provided :ref:`CONFIG_FREERTOS_THREAD_LOCAL_STORAGE_POINTERS` is set to a high enough value.

 For more details see :component_file:`freertos/include/freertos/task.h`

 .. _esp-idf-freertos-configuration: